 Iowa was one of just a few holdout states to prohibit daily fantasy sports until recently.
 Previously, longstanding state laws outlawing all unauthorized gambling combined with a wide-open legal definition of the word “gambling” that requires nothing more than “a price and a chance for a prize.”

 That all changed for fantasy sports in 2019 with the passage of SF 617.
-Although SF 617 is primarily known as the law that finally authorized sports betting in Iowa, a lengthy portion of the law deals with the regulation of fantasy sports contests.
+Although SF 617 is primarily known as the law that officially authorized sports betting in Iowa, a lengthy portion of the law deals with the regulation of fantasy sports contests.

 Under the law, fantasy sports providers such as FanDuel and DraftKings must register with the state Racing and Gaming Commission and pay a $5,000 licensing fee before offering their services in Iowa.